NeilMatthewLua/ccapdev_zarap/README.md

 5. As an unlogged user, you do not have access to saving the restaurant to your dining history or writing reviews for any restaurant.

-6. When you are at the Menu or Photos section of the restaurant page, the lower*left half of the screen will be a carousel of images.
+6. When you are at the Menu or Photos section of the restaurant page, the lower-left half of the screen will be a carousel of images.
 Each image can be clicked to be enlarged and shown in a modal.

 ![alt text][1.5]